 • Loss of the financial contribution your loved would have been bringing into the household

-At Aaron Sachs and Associates, you never have to worry about any up-front costs.
+At Aaron Sachs & Associates, P.C., you never have to worry about any up-front costs.
 Take advantage of our free legal consultation, and we can address any questions or concerns you may have.
 Our priority is always to handle your case with the highest legal diligence: we aim to ease some of the burden throughout this trying time, and we feel strongly about giving our clients the care and attention they deserve.